For many of us, writing a great resignation letter is far more difficult than writing a great resume.

 In a face-to-face meeting, you can explain that you will no longer be working for the company in a much more personal way than a letter can convey.

-- Yes, it’s perfectly legal and acceptable.
+- Yes, it’s perfectly legal and acceptable to email a formal resignation letter.

 - However, it’s much more respected to present your employer with your resignation letter in person.